 Diversification of the workforce in Morocco

-Morocco's workforce is experiencing growth in GDP per capita, but it also faces challenges such as low-quality jobs, limited protection mechanisms and difficulty in including women and youth.
-Female labour force participation is as low as 23 percent, and informal employment is dominant.
+Morocco's workforce is experiencing growth in GDP per capita, but also faces challenges such as low-quality jobs, limited protection mechanisms and difficulty in including women and youth.
+Female labour force participation low, around 20 percent, and informal employment is dominant.

 These initiatives target youth integration, employment increase and microenterprise promotion, and they are supported by sectoral plans like Morocco's Global Jobs and Moroccan Green Plan.
 The World Bank recommends further integration of support policies, investment in infrastructure and human capital development to foster job creation.